powsybl/powsybl.github.io/docs/iidm/model/index.md

 layout: default
 ---

-Powsybl's internal data model describes electrical networks via [a network core model](#network-core-mode) which models the network equipments and its main attributes and [network extensions](#network-extensions) which can describe equipments' specific attributes for custom use cases.
+Powsybl's internal data model describes electrical networks via [a network core model](#network-core-model) which represents the network equipments and its main attributes and [network extensions](#network-extensions) which can specify equipments' particular attributes for custom use cases.

 # Network core model

-The [Network](network.md) core modeling is made of two main objects: substations and lines.
-A substation can have several voltage levels and a line can be of several types (AC lines, DC lines and AC lines shared between two countries).
+The [Network](network.md) core modeling is made of two main objects: substations and branches.
+A substation can have several voltage levels and a branch can be of several types (AC lines, DC lines and AC lines shared between two countries).

 - [Line](line.md)